akash-roy-123/Atlas/README.md

 ## Overview

+This project is a demonstration of building an internal platform that helps software teams deploy, run, and operate applications without needing to understand or manage infrastructure details.

+The platform acts as a shared foundation that provides:
+- A secure environment where applications can run
+- A single control panel to deploy and manage services
+- Built-in networking, security, and observability
+- Standardized ways to release and operate software

+Instead of each team solving these problems independently, the platform centralizes them and exposes simple, repeatable workflows.
+While this implementation runs locally for learning and demonstration purposes, the architecture mirrors how modern engineering organizations build internal platforms at scale.

+---

+## Technical Details

 This repository demonstrates a **local-first Internal Developer Platform (IDP)** designed using **real-world platform engineering principles**.
 The focus of this project is not tool installation alone, but building a **stable platform control plane** that is reproducible, Git-driven, and production-shaped, while remaining fully runnable on a developer laptop.

 The platform is intentionally designed to surface and document common **GitOps, ingress, and TLS pitfalls**, along with how they were resolved, so others can debug similar issues effectively.